Cromemco Z-2

 Z-2 is a series of microcomputers made by Cromemco, Inc. which were introduced to the market in the middle to late 1970s.
 They were S-100 bus machines powered by the Zilog Z80 processor and typically ran on the CP/M operating system.

 They were originally available in assembled or kit form to serve both a commercial market and the computer enthusiast market.
 Later the machines were only available factory-assembled.
 The machines were widely respected for their speed, configurability, durability, and reliability.

 The Z-2 was a Z80–based microcomputer system that was introduced in 1977.
 The original Z-2 in kit form included a ZPU-K Z80 CPU card, S-100 bus motherboard, all-metal rack-mount chassis and dust case, card socket and card guide; the assembled form included a complete set of sockets and card guides, and a cooling fan.
 The Z-2 series was capable of supporting up to 21 S-100 boards and could be configured with any of the boards supplied by Cromemco.

 The Z-2 gave an impression of solidity due to its hefty 450-watt power supply and heavy metal chassis.
 A TU-ART (dual serial and parallel board), 4FDC Floppy Disk Controller, one or more 16KZRAM cards, and a Wangco 5¼" floppy disk drive would be added to form a basic system.

 An unusual feature of the Z-2 was switch–selectable CPU speed; 250 or 500 nanosecond cycle time were available.
-The ZPU speed was 4 MHz at a time when less than 2 MHz was normal, and boards from other manufacturers might still require the slower speed.
+The ZPU speed was 4 MHz at a time when 2 MHz was normal, and boards from other manufacturers might still require the slower speed.
 The ZPU card in the Z-2 could address up to 64 kilobytes (65,536 bytes) of RAM.
 However, the 16KZ memory card supported bank-switching with 8 banks of 64 kilobytes each.
 When using the 16KZ, the maximum RAM of the Z-2 was limited by the available S-100 slots.
 If 16 of the slots were occupied by 16KZ cards, then the system had 4 banks of 64 kilobytes each, for a total of 256 kilobytes (262,144 bytes).

 Additional S-100 slots were required for cards controlling peripherals, disk drives, and I/O interfaces.
 Communication with the processor was normally performed through a TU-ART or other S-100 bus compatible interface card, which could run a CRT terminal or teletype.